Applying for a casino licence

 - current membership list, including addresses and telephone numbers

-- copy of the last two years of financial statements
+- copy of the last 12 month of financial statements

 - budget for the current year or proposed budget for the upcoming fiscal year